Focusing on SAFe™

 The Innovation and Planning iteration occurs every Program Increment (8-12 weeks typically).
 Since we don’t plan specific content for the IP iteration it can act as an estimating buffer for to help meet your PI objectives.
-In addition it and provides dedicated time for innovation, continuing education, PI planning and Inspect and Adapt events.
+In addition, it provides dedicated time for innovation, continuing education, PI planning, and Inspect and Adapting events.

 #9 – Architectural Runway

-In product development, Architectural Runway refers to side work that needs to happen to support in order to support fast and clean implementation of high priority near-term features.
-In a marketing context it refers to marketing technology/infrastructure that needs to be in place to support upcoming high priority marketing plays/campaigns/activities (think for example a lead nurturing solution in case we plan to do lead nurturing in the next PI), exploration/research, and maybe some key architectural components like a page template or a slide deck template or brand guidelines that reduce the amount of effort when getting to work on actual marketing plays.
+In product development, Architectural Runway refers to side work that needs to happen to support in order to support the fast and clean implementation of high-priority near-term features.
+In a marketing context, it refers to marketing technology/infrastructure that needs to be in place to support upcoming high-priority marketing plays/campaigns/activities (think for example a lead nurturing solution in case we plan to do lead nurturing in the next PI), exploration/research, and maybe some key architectural components like a page template or a slide deck template or brand guidelines that reduce the amount of effort when getting to work on actual marketing plays.

-Essential SAFe works pretty well for a Marketing context, with some limitations
+Essential SAFe works pretty well in a Marketing context, with some limitations

-This is of course true for scaling agile marketing in general, regardless of whether you’re using SAFe, LeSS or any other approach.
-You’ll be working in exploration mode trying to identify the right language, process, structure.
-In most cases marketing people will give you limited attention.
+This is of course true for scaling agile marketing in general, regardless of whether you’re using SAFe, LeSS, or any other approach.
+You’ll be working in exploration mode trying to identify the right language, process, and structure.
+In most cases, marketing people will give you limited attention.
 Make sure you have somebody that can support you in that mode rather than just teach you a methodology.